duncansmart/less.js-windows/README.md

     cscript //nologo lessc.wsf input.less [output.css] [-compress]

-I’ve also added a less.cmd shim which will simplify it to just:
+I've also added a less.cmd shim which will simplify it to just:

     lessc input.less [output.css] [-compress]

-If you don’t specify an output.css the result is written to standard output.
+If you don't specify an output.css the result is written to standard output.
 The -compress option minifies the output.
-I’ll look into implementing the other command-line arguments supported by lessc in due course.
+I'll look into implementing the other command-line arguments supported by lessc in due course.

-I’ve added a couple of test files, so you can see if it’s working like so:
+I've added a couple of test files, so you can see if it's working like so:

     C:\code\lessc-wsh>lessc test.less
     /* Variables */